 I poked and prodded every new person I met.
 I was looking to find a story within them, like a monkey trying to crack open a pomegranate.
-I wasn’t totally sure what I was looking for, but I knew it once I heard it.
+I wasn’t totally sure what I was looking for, but I would know it when I heard it.

-Until I found that I didn’t have to look very hard.
-Everyone I met had fascinating stories buried within them- I just needed to ask the right questions.
+I found that I didn’t have to look very hard.
+Everyone I met had fascinating stories buried within them — I just needed to ask the right questions.

 So I listened, and I took better notes, and I became more aware of my surroundings.

-I listened to Adrianna, my couchsurfer in Mexico City, who talked to me about the realities of being a woman in Mexico but emphasized their strength and intelligence.
+I listened to Adrianna, my Couchsurfing host in Mexico City, who talked to me about the realities of being a woman in Mexico but emphasized their strength and intelligence.

 As I waited for a bus to take me to Quintana Roo, I chatted up Martin and Georgia.
 They were a European couple who had been backpacking throughout South America up to Mexico.
 We talked about what travel does to your sense of privacy and how to handle novelty fatigue.